elisa-tech/orientation/docs/GitHubContributionWorkflow.md

 ### Periodically sync with projectRepo

-As necessary, import the changes from **projectRepo** that have been merged since the last fork.
+As necessary, import the changes from **projectRepo** that have been merged since the last fork sync.
 These changes are located on the **master** branch.
-This is a three step process as follows.
+This is a two step process as follows.

 #### 1) Update userRepo from projectRepo